BassT23/Proxmox/README.md

 Global updater settings remain in `update.conf`.
-The optional `/etc/ultimate-updater/targets.conf` is reserved for reachability information about additional systems, so `update.conf` does not have to grow with every future target.
-Existing Proxmox hosts, LXC containers, VMs, and `VMs/<VMID>` definitions continue to use their current mechanisms.
+The optional `/etc/ultimate-updater/targets.conf` is reserved for reachability information about additional systems, so `update.conf` does not have to grow with every target.
+Proxmox hosts, LXC containers, and VMs continue to use their existing core paths.
+Historical SSH files under `VMs/<VMID>` are migrated during install/self-update when they contain a compatible target.

 The inventory uses small INI-style sections.
 The current external-target implementation detects the operating system, distribution, package manager,